When "Slow Indexing" Is Actually Normal (Baseline Reference)

 • Post-redesign: 2-8 weeks of Pages report fluctuation

-• Performance impressions don’t track publish cadence
+• Performance impressions don’t track your publishing cadence

 Quick verdict